rfshelley/Documentation/ref-docs/smartapp-ref.rst

     This method is expected to be defined by SmartApps.

 Called when the preferences of an installed app are updated.
-Typically unsubscribes and re-subscribes to events from the configured devices and unschedules/reschedules jobs.
+Typically unsubscribes and re-subscribes to Events from the configured devices and unschedules/reschedules jobs.

 **Signature:**
     ``void uninstalled()``